nikAleksandr/CIC/README.md

 - greyData - changes the labeling of the grey legend color from N/A to the string value associated with this indicator object's greyData.
 - overrideLegendMax
 - suppressMinMax
+- suppressQuint - supresses the appearance of "bottom 20%" & "top 20%" text in legend when neccessary
 - format_type
 - notes - [".exports-note"]
 - CETNulls